t-karasova/java-retail/samples/interactive-tutorials/src/main/java/search/tutorials/search_simple_query.md

 ## Simple query request

 The simple search request contains only the following required fields:
-- `placement`—a resource name of the search engine placement.
+- `placement` — a resource name of the search engine placement.
-- `visitor_id`—a unique identifier to track visitors.
+- `visitor_id` — a unique identifier to track visitors.
-- `query`—a raw search query or search phrase.
+- `query` — a raw search query or search phrase.

 To check the results right away, you need to run a request on a products catalog.

 1. Open
-   <walkthrough-editor-select-regex filePath="cloudshell_open/interactive-tutorials/search/SearchSimpleQuery.java" regex="TRY DIFFERENT QUERY PHRASES HERE">SearchSimpleQuery.java</walkthrough-editor-select-regex> to review the request.
+   <walkthrough-editor-select-regex filePath="cloudshell_open/interactive-tutorials/src/main/java/search/SearchSimpleQuery.java" regex="TRY DIFFERENT QUERY PHRASES HERE">SearchSimpleQuery.java</walkthrough-editor-select-regex> to review the request.

 2. To request the search service with a `Hoodie` query, run the following command in Terminal:
     ```bash